matthewbauer/nixiosk/README.md

     }
 }
 ```

+"epiphany" is a lightweight web browser that supports Wayland and
+allows a

 authorizedKeys must be included to allow changing the system!
 If you
 lose the private key, you will be locked out and have to reflash your